Your privacy is very important to us.

 Where you have chosen a password that enables you to access certain parts of Snorer.me Signposting™, you are responsible for keeping this password confidential.
 We ask you not to share the password with anyone.

-We do not store any credit or debit card information as our service to patients is free.
+We do not store any credit or debit card information.

 Your data may be processed or stored via destinations outside the European Economic Area, but always in accordance with data protection law and subject to strict safeguards.
 For example, we work with third parties to use their software platforms who have servers outside the UK or EEA to send communication emails to our users.